Let’s say your refrigerator breaks.

 But not every tool or innovation in a field gets is broadcasted in the sky.
 Sometimes, insiders keep their valuable knowledge a secret.

-That’s why you need to be one of the insiders.
+That’s why you need to be one of the insiders (even if you don't feel qualified to call yourself one).
 And you do that by constantly learning.
 If you want to be a constant learner, online courses are your best bet.

 You can find an expert-led course on almost any topic imaginable.
 For example, let’s say you wanted to learn more about local SEO or reaching out to big-name influencers who you'd like to feature as guests on your podcast.